rasprague/m8c-piboy/README.md

 See it in action here https://www.youtube.com/watch?v=wgCUPZheRhA

+# Introduction

+The [Dirtywave M8 Tracker](https://dirtywave.com/products/m8-tracker) is a portable sequencer and synthesizer, featuring 8 tracks of assignable instruments such as FM, waveform synthesis, virtual analog, sample playback, and MIDI output.
+It is powered by a [Teensy](https://www.pjrc.com/teensy/) micro-controller and inspired by the Gameboy tracker [Little Sound DJ](https://www.littlesounddj.com/lsd/index.php).

+While Dirtywave makes new batches of units available on a regular basis, M8 is sometimes sold out due to the worldwide chip shortage and high demand of the unit.
+To fill this gap and and to allow users to freely test this wonderful tracker, [Timothy Lamb](https://github.com/trash80) was kind enough to make the [M8 Headless](https://github.com/Dirtywave/M8HeadlessFirmware) available to everyone.

+If you like the M8 and you gel with the tracker workflow, please support [Dirtywave](https://dirtywave.com/) by purchasing the actual unit.
+You can check its availability [here](https://dirtywave.com/products/m8-tracker).
+Meanwhile, you can also subscribe to Timothy Lamb's [Patreon](https://www.patreon.com/trash80).

+*m8c* is a client for Dirtywave M8 tracker's headless mode. *m8c-piboy* is a fork of *m8c* for running on PiBoy-DMG, WaveShare Game HAT, and other hardware configurations running RetroPie.

 ### Notable changes
 - [add SDL controller line for PiBoy DMG to gamecontrollerdb.txt](https://github.com/rasprague/m8c-piboy/commit/7e59edb765d3f883a72e8de655d1eea0271f27e7)
 - [add game controller line for Waveshare Game HAT](https://github.com/rasprague/m8c-piboy/commit/4318ff1807f902c41fb0e88e37bf56413f16675e)